Volunteering with Community Impact's Community Lunch Program

 In the past, participants have volunteered at a Brooklyn community farm, participated in a service project at Free Arts NYC, heard from professionals working to combat educational inequality, and hosted a group of high school students for a Barnard tour.

-The 2014 EBRO will present similarly exciting civic engagement opportunities, with an updated model focused on deeper engagement, learning, and analysis of the issues presented in our volunteer opportunities.
-EBRO will meet on Friday afternoons from 12:00pm - 2:00pm (with some sessions starting at 11:30am), beginning on November 21st, 2014.
+The 2015-2016 EBRO will present similarly exciting civic engagement opportunities, with an updated model focused on deeper engagement, learning, and analysis of the issues presented in our volunteer opportunities.
+EBRO will meet on Friday afternoons from 12:00pm - 2:00pm (with some sessions starting at 11:30am), beginning in November 2015.